New Digital Tools Advance DEI in Global Clinical Trial

 SCCR has an exciting opportunity to boost DEI participation in a global clinical trial sponsored by Janssen Research and Development, LLC, and Bristol Myers Squibb called LIBREXIA-AF.
 Stanford is one of hundreds of sites involved in testing the effectiveness of a new anticoagulation drug for patients with atrial fibrillation (A-fib or AF), and it’s been tapped to serve a leadership role in participant recruitment.
 Jain, a member of the executive team for the LIBREXIA-AF study, is one of many SCCR staff and Stanford faculty working on multiple clinical trials involving nearly 50,000 patients for this comprehensive drug development program.

-Says Marco Perez, MD, associate professor of cardiovascular medicine, “We’re involved in much of the operations, the scientific development, clinical events, adjudication, biostatistics, as well as DEI efforts, not only for atrial fibrillation but also for separate clinical trials related to stroke and acute coronary syndrome.”
+Says Marco Perez, MD, associate professor of cardiovascular medicine, “We’re involved in much of the operations, the scientific development, clinical events adjudication, biostatistics, as well as DEI efforts, not only for atrial fibrillation but also for separate clinical trials related to stroke and acute coronary syndrome.”

 A DEI focus is particularly important for the A-fib trial, explains Perez, because “underrepresented groups are less likely to be prescribed anticoagulation medication, and we want to find new outreach methods to help us identify people who would benefit from this drug.”